 Your kids are young, and it’s likely that they wouldn’t be able to do whatever task you assigned them perfectly the first time around.
 So don’t be so hard on them.
 In fact, you have to ease them into the chores you’re asking them to do.

 The usual procedure would be showing them step-by-step how the chore is done on the first day.
 The following day, allow your kid to help you do the chore.
 Then let them perform their task under your supervision.
 Eventually, your child will be able to master the task enough to be able to do it alone.

 During all these, makes sure that you deliver your instructions and supervise them in a calm and relaxed manner.
 Barking orders at them will only turn them off toward chores.
 Never expect them to perform their chores perfectly, or force them to do their tasks.

 Let’s face it: most kids don’t like doing chores.
 Many even do everything they can to get out of doing them.
 And since you can’t really force them into doing chores lest you want to have people from Child Services knocking at your door, the best thing you can do is to motivate them.

 There are a number of ways that you can motivate your children to do chores.
 You can, for example, make a game out of doing chores to make them fun for your kids.
 Allowing them to play their favorite music while doing their tasks should also be motivating enough.

 However, few things work better than monetary rewards in motivating kids—tweens and teenagers especially—to help around the house.
 By giving them an allowance for each task they complete, you are providing them something to look forward to when doing their chores.

-If you decide to give them an allowance for doing chores, then create a chore chart that will reflect what they’ve accomplished and how much they have earned for each week.
+If you decide to give them an allowance for doing chores, then create a chore chart (here is a great printable example) that will reflect what they’ve accomplished and how much they have earned for each week.
 Whatever concerns you might have about giving them money for chores, all that should disappear once you realize that an allowance gives them the opportunity to learn how to manage their money, an ability that will surely come in handy when they grow up.